HMS Phaeton (1883): 1897–1900

 On 1 August 1900, Phaeton narrowly avoided colliding with USS Iowa coming up the straits approaching Victoria (British Columbia) in a dense fog.

 1900–1903

 Phaeton was re-commissioned at Esquimalt (Canada) on 10 October 1900 by Captain Ernest James Fleet, to serve on the Pacific Station.
 In July 1902 she visited Acapulco, and most of the Autumn of that year she was at Panama, before going to Paita, Peru in December 1902.
-She paid off on 28 April 1903.
+She visited Montevideo in February, then Bahia, São Vicente, Cape Verde and Madeira in March, on her way home to be paid off on 28 April 1903.
 This commission was the subject of a book in the 'Log' series, entitled: HMS Phaeton, Pacific Station, 1900–1903.